 The objects of social work are an individual, a group, a family, but since success in social assistance to them depends on the social environment -local authorities, district, social institutions and institutions operating here, then all of them are also the object of social work.

-Already from the very beginning, in the process of formation and institutionalization of social work, it was clear that its organic component is the psychological activity of social workers and psychologists, psychosocial work with an individual and a group.
+Already initially, in the process of formation and institutionalization of social work, it was clear that its organic component is the psychological activity of social workers and psychologists, psychosocial work with the individual and the group.

 Within the framework of social work, social individual psychotherapy arose, therefore, in the first period, social work was even reduced to socio-psychological work.

-More on the topic Formation of social work as a science and a specific socio-psychological activity.:
+More on the topic: Formation of social work as a science and specific socio-psychological activity:

 1. TOPIC 12.
 DEVIANT BEHAVIOR AS A PROBLEM OF LAW IN SOCIAL WORK

 2. 2.2.
-Theory and practice of forming a specialist's conflictological culture in the process of professional training
+Theory and practice of forming a specialist’s conflict management culture in the process of professional training

 Introduction

-The psychology and behavior of each individual essentially depend on his social environment, or environment.
-Social environment is a complex society, consisting of numerous, diverse, more or less stable associations of people called groups.
+The psychology and behavior of each individual depend significantly on his social environment, or environment.
+Social environment is a complex society consisting of numerous, diverse, more or less stable associations of people called groups.

-There are groups that are different in size, in the nature and structure of the relations existing between their members, in individual composition, in the characteristics of values, norms and rules of relationships shared by the participants, in interpersonal relations, in the goals and content of the activity, i.e. these features are not permanent.
-General rules behaviors that all members of a group must adhere to are called group norms.
-All these characteristics are the main parameters by which groups are distinguished, divided and studied in social psychology.
+There are groups that differ in size, in the nature and structure of the relationships existing between their members, in individual composition, characteristics of values, norms and rules of relationships shared by participants, interpersonal relationships, goals and content of activities, i.e. these characteristics are not constant.
+General rules Behaviors that all members of a group are required to adhere to are called group norms.
+All these characteristics are the main parameters by which groups are identified, divided and studied in social psychology.

 Specifics of the socio-psychological approach

-People who have a common significant social attribute based on their participation in some activity are united in groups.
+People who have a common significant social characteristic based on their participation in some activity are united in groups.
 The problem of groups in sociology and social psychology is the most important issue.

-Conditional groups are arbitrary associations of people according to some common feature necessary in a given system of analysis.
+Conditional groups are arbitrary associations of people based on some common characteristic necessary in a given system of analysis.

-That is, a group is considered to be several people who have some common feature, who have given certain indicators, etc.
+That is, a group is considered to be several people who have some common characteristic, who have given certain indicators, etc.

-In other sciences, a group means a real-life education.
-In such a group, people are united by some common feature, type of joint activity, or placed in any identical conditions, circumstances in the process of life.
-At the same time, people consciously refer themselves to this group (to varying degrees).
+In other sciences, a group means a really existing formation.
+In such a group, people are united by some common characteristic, type of joint activity, or are placed in some identical conditions or circumstances in the process of life.
+At the same time, people consciously identify themselves as belonging to this group (to varying degrees).

-All of the above allows us to conclude that for social psychology, a simple statement of a multitude of people or even the presence of some kind of relationship within it is not enough.
-The task is to combine the sociological and (we will call it so) "general psychological" approach to the group.
-If we admit that social psychology, first of all, explores the patterns of behavior and activities of people, due to the fact of their inclusion in real social groups, then it must also be admitted that the focus of analysis is precisely the substantive characteristics of such groups, the identification of the specifics of the impact on the personality of a particular social group, and not just an analysis of the “mechanism” of such an impact.
-This formulation is logical from the point of view of the general methodological principles of activity theory.
-The significance of the group for the individual, first of all, is that the group is a certain system of activity, given by its place in the system of social division of labor and therefore itself acts as the subject of a certain type of activity and through it is included in the entire system. public relations.
+All of the above allows us to conclude that for social psychology a simple statement of a multitude of people or even the presence of some kind of relationships within it is not sufficient.
+The task is to combine the sociological and (let’s call it that) “general psychological” approach to the group.
+If we recognize that social psychology, first of all, studies the patterns of behavior and activity of people, determined by the fact of their inclusion in real social groups, then we must also recognize that the focus of the analysis is precisely the substantive characteristics of such groups, identifying the specifics of the impact on the personality of a particular social group, and not just an analysis of the “mechanism” of such an impact.
+This statement is logical from the point of view of the general methodological principles of activity theory.
+The significance of a group for an individual lies, first of all, in the fact that a group is a certain system of activity, given by its place in the system of social division of labor and therefore itself acts as a subject of a certain type of activity and through it is included in the entire system public relations.

-If we accept the proposed interpretation of the group as a subject of social activity, then, obviously, we can distinguish some features that are characteristic of it as a subject of activity.
-The commonality of the content of the group's activity also gives rise to the commonality of the psychological characteristics of the group, whether we call them "group consciousness" or some other term.
-The psychological characteristics of the group should include such group formations as group interests, group needs, group norms, group values, group opinion, group goals.
-And although the current level of development of social psychology has neither the tradition nor the necessary methodological equipment for the analysis of all these formations, it is extremely important to raise the question of the "legitimacy" of such an analysis, because it is precisely in these characteristics that each group psychologically differs from the other.
-For an individual entering a group, awareness of belonging to it is carried out primarily through the acceptance of these characteristics, i.e. through the realization of the fact of some mental community with other members of this social group, which allows him to identify with the group.
-We can say that the "border" of the group is perceived as the boundary of this mental community.
-When analyzing the development of groups and their role in the history of human society, it was found that the main, purely psychological characteristic of the group is the presence of the so-called "we-feelings".
-This means that the universal principle of the mental formation of the community is the distinction for individuals in the group of a certain formation "we" in contrast to another formation - "they".
-“We-feeling” expresses the need to differentiate one community from another and is a kind of indicator of the awareness of a person’s belonging to a certain group, i.e. social identity.
-The statement of belonging of an individual to a group is of considerable interest for social psychology, allowing us to consider the psychological community as a kind of psychological "section" of a real social group.
-The specificity of the socio-psychological analysis of the group manifests itself precisely here: the real social groups identified by means of sociology are considered, but in them, further, those features of them are determined that together make the group a psychological community, i.e. allow each member to identify with the group.
+If we accept the proposed interpretation of the group as a subject of social activity, then, obviously, we can identify some features characteristic of it precisely as a subject of activity.
+The commonality of the content of the group’s activities also gives rise to the commonality of the group’s psychological characteristics, whether we call them “group consciousness” or some other term.
+The psychological characteristics of a group should include such group formations as group interests, group needs, group norms, group values, group opinion, group goals.
+And although the modern level of development of social psychology does not have either the tradition or the necessary methodological equipment for the analysis of all these formations, it is extremely important to raise the question of the “legitimacy” of such an analysis, because it is precisely according to these characteristics that each group differs psychologically from the other.
+For an individual belonging to a group, awareness of belonging to it is realized primarily through the acceptance of these characteristics, i.e. through awareness of the fact of some mental community with other members of a given social group, which allows him to identify with the group.
+We can say that the “border” of the group is perceived as the border of this mental community.
+When analyzing the development of groups and their role in the history of human society, it was found that the main, purely psychological characteristic of a group is the presence of the so-called “we-feeling”.
+This means that the universal principle of the mental formation of a community is the distinction for individuals included in the group of a certain formation “we” in contrast to another formation - “they”.
+“We-feeling” expresses the need to differentiate one community from another and is a kind of indicator of the awareness of an individual’s belonging to a certain group, i.e. social identity.
+Ascertaining that an individual belongs to a group is of significant interest for social psychology, allowing us to consider the psychological community as a kind of psychological “slice” of a real social group.
+The specificity of the socio-psychological analysis of a group manifests itself precisely here: real social groups identified by means of sociology are considered, but in them, further, those of their features are determined that together make the group a psychological community, i.e. allow each member to identify with the group.

-With this interpretation, the psychological characteristics of the group are fixed, and the group itself can be defined as "a community of interacting people in the name of a conscious goal, a community that objectively acts as a subject of action."
+With this interpretation, the psychological characteristics of the group are recorded, and the group itself can be defined as “a community of interacting people in the name of a conscious goal, a community that objectively acts as a subject of action.”
 The degree of detail with which further analysis can reveal the characteristics of such a generality depends on the specific level of development of the problem.
-So, for example, some authors do not limit themselves to the study of these group characteristics, but also propose to see in the group, by analogy with the individual, such indicators as group memory, group will, group thinking, etc. At present, however, there is no sufficiently convincing theoretical and experimental evidence that this approach is productive.
+For example, some authors do not limit themselves only to the study of the named group characteristics, but also propose to see in the group, by analogy with the individual, such indicators as group memory, group will, group thinking, etc. At present, however, there is no sufficiently convincing theoretical and experimental evidence that this approach is productive.

-Much attention in the history of social psychology has been given to studies of the characteristics of groups and their impact on the individual.
-There are some characteristic features such studies.
+Much attention in the history of social psychology was paid to research into the characteristics of groups and their impact on the individual.
+There are a few characteristic features such research.

-1. The group approach is considered as one of the variants of the socio-psychological approach.
-In American psychology, there is also an individual approach.
-Both of these approaches are a consequence of two origins of social psychology: sociology and psychology.
-Proponents of both group and individual approaches find the causes of people's social behavior.
-But for supporters of an individual approach, it is characteristic to search only for the immediate causes of such behavior.
-The group is important to them only as the fact of the presence of many people, but outside the wide social system in which it is included.
-Here - a purely formal understanding of the group.
+1. The group approach is considered as one of the options for the socio-psychological approach.
+In American psychology there is also an individual approach.
+Both of these approaches are a consequence of two sources of origin of social psychology: sociology and psychology.
+Proponents of both group and individual approaches find reasons for people's social behavior.
+But supporters of the individual approach tend to search only for the immediate causes of such behavior.
+The group is important to them only as the fact of the presence of many people, but outside the wider social system in which it is included.
+Here is a purely formal understanding of the group.

-The group approach, on the other hand, penetrates mainly beyond the limits of the group, where a given individual draws norms and values, into the social characteristics of social relations.
-In European social psychology, this approach is common.
-It substantiates the idea of the need for a social context in any study.
-Here such a study of groups is criticized, when all group processes are divided into various fragments, while the significance of the meaningful activity of the group is lost.
+The group approach penetrates primarily beyond the boundaries of the group, where a given individual draws norms and values, into the social characteristics of social relations.
+This approach is common in European social psychology.
+It substantiates the idea of the need for social context in any research.
+This study of groups is criticized here, when all group processes are divided into various fragments, while the meaning of the meaningful activity of the group is lost.

-2. Many authors who define a group separate the two main blocks of socio-psychological research.
-The first block is characterized by the study of processes that characterize human communication and interaction - communications, interactions, attractions, perceptions, etc. All of these processes are assumed to take place in a group, but studies do not present such a variable as group activity.
+2. Many authors who define the group separate the two main blocks of socio-psychological research.
+The first block is characterized by the study of processes that characterize human communication and interaction - communication, interaction, attraction, perception, etc. It is assumed that all these processes occur in a group, but the research does not present such a variable as group activity.
 The second block of research is related to the study of the groups themselves.
 He studies the size of the group, its composition, structure.
-The group processes studied in the first block are also mentioned, but without connection with joint group activity.
-Consequently, the description of the processes turns out to be isolated, the essential parameters of the group are excluded when studying its internal processes.
+The group processes studied in the first block are also mentioned, but without connection with joint group activities.
+Consequently, the description of the processes turns out to be isolated; essential parameters of the group are excluded when studying its internal processes.

-3. All attention in traditional social psychology is given only to a certain type of group - small groups.
-IN more they study emerging interpersonal relationships, but do not clarify how they depend on the nature of group activity and how they are connected with social relations.
+3. All the attention in traditional social psychology is paid only to a certain type of group - small groups.
+IN to a greater extent they study emerging interpersonal relationships, but do not clarify how they depend on the nature of group activity and how they are related to social relations.

 social group psychological individual